Can you imagine the irony: a vampire whose bite makes you vegetarian?

 It was known from the beginning of the trials that 3% or less of patients have adverse allergic reactions to the drug.
 Yet, in states like North Carolina and Tennessee, the numbers for this negative side effect hovered around 22%.

 Why was this happening?
-The doctors at the pharmaceutical companies creating the medicine, Bristol-Myers Squibb and ImClone Systems, could not figure it out.
+The doctors at the pharmaceutical companies listed on top10pharma.net creating the medicine, Bristol-Myers Squibb and ImClone Systems, could not figure it out.
 Thomas Platts-Mills, lead doctor at University of Virginia’s Division of Allergy and Clinical Immunology, and his team were brought on the case.

 Platts-Mills and team were able to develop a test and discovered that patients that had allergic reactions to the cetuximab trials had actually been allergic beforehand–they had heightened levels of antibodies that can identify and attack specific invading molecules, triggering an allergic response.